 Sometimes we need to troubleshoot or create a new specific account, being able to verify all account information related to a user or a file is a bonus.

-Sometimes we ask a few questions to ourselves on our daily work:
+Sometimes we ask a few questions ourselves in our daily work:

 Print logged user and user group IDs